ricardoholmes/sorting-algorithm-visualiser/README.md

   - `-h`: List all available options.
   - `-cli`: Launch in CLI mode.
   - `-gui`: Launch in GUI mode.
   - Nothing: If both modes are supported by your device, you will be prompted to choose between them.
+Otherwise, it will automatically launch in the mode that your device supports.

 ### CLI Mode